25 Tips for Becoming a Writer

 6. Find your tribe.

 Seek out other writers.
 They’re your people.
-Find them online (come be a Ninja Writer), at writer’s conferences, take classes, join an in-person writing group.
-Being around other writers will help you to internalize the idea that you’re one, too.
+Find them online (come be a Ninja Writer), at conferences, in classes, or through an in-person writing group.
+Being around other writers will help you internalize the idea that you’re one too.

 7. Write for one reader.